 A sales person accidentally deletes a presentation from his laptop that could score the company millions.
 An architect does the same with crucial designs for a building.
 But here's the real problem -- because laptops live outside a company's data center, these files may not be backed up.
-With more remote devices out in the field, companies are looking to service providers to handle
+With more remote devices out in the field, companies are looking to service providers to handle backup and restore.

 "There is a growing consciousness that desktop data can be just as important as the data on the company's main servers, but it is not treated with the same respect," said Arun Taneja, consulting analyst and founder of the Taneja Group.
 When laptop backups are neglected, it can lead to wasted time and money spent on data restores, project delays and lost business.